-An Attribute is a typed value associated with a particular object (i.e., Item, Part, Node) that cannot be reused or shared by other objects.
-It can be used to describe an object in a more structured manner than by writing free text.
+An Attribute is a typed value associated with a particular object (e.g., Item, Part, Node) that cannot be reused or shared by other objects.
+Attributes are used to describe an object in a more structured manner than just writing free text.
 Like items and parts, attributes are defined by a user with the Architect role using the swArchitect client and are part of the meta model in the SystemWeaver database.

 Note: For issue attributes, definition is done in the CMS Project using swExplorer.